jdrichardsappacad/product-dashboard-fullstack/frontend.md

 # WIP

+(go to product-thunk branch for a complete thunk version)

 # NO THUNK

 1. clone the starter at whatever address, make a starter for github with names of components, css